dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 - Application icon

-	It displays an application icon sit along with the left side of application name.
+	It displays an application icon sit along with the left side of the application name.
 You must provide the value of **appIconResource** when you implement **AbsAboutFragment**.

 Here is the final implementation of the AboutFragment: